ben-wycliff/ben-wycliff/README.md

 *ben12wycliff@gmail.com \| benclifg@gmail.com*

 <!--     <img src="image1.jpg" style="width:100vw; height:40vh; object-fit:cover; border-radius: 20px"> -->
- I am a computer engineer from Kampala Uganda, currently working in the fields of data science and software development.
+ I am a computer engineer from Kampala Uganda, currently working as a Machine Learning engineer.
 I have a lot of passion for building things that matter and making the world a better place.

 ### GitHub Statistics